palomacardoso/Spotify-Clone/README.md

 # Spotify Clone
-WEB version of Spotify's presentation page using HTML / CSS and BootStrap.
+WEB version of Spotify's presentation page using HTML / CSS and BootStrap!

  **DeskTop:**